 Are you tired of realizing you forgot your reading glasses at home and now you can’t read the menu?
 What about squinting to read the new text message on your phone?
+Losing your close-up vision can be frustrating.
 You’re not alone.

 Farsightedness is another word for hyperopia: clarity loss in your vision due to weakened eye muscles and decreasing eye coordination.
 When you’re young and have healthier eyes, you’re able to focus clearly on what’s in front of you.
 As you age, the ciliary muscles in your eyes weaken and can’t bend enough to direct light onto the retina properly.
 If the light is bouncing off different parts of your eye when it’s supposed to be directly hitting the retina, you will suffer from farsightedness.

 Not to worry, farsighted friends!
 We have six tips to naturally improve your near vision and prevent increasing hyperopia.

 You may be thinking, “I can’t control my blinking, my body just does it.”
 And on one hand, that’s true.
 But there are certain activities during which we blink less than we should.
 For example, staring at a computer screen while focusing on typing a report or when watching a movie.
 Our eyes require lots of blinking to keep them hydrated, so during those activities when you blink less, your eyes become uncomfortable.
 The drier they are, the less function and coordination the muscles can provide.
 Be conscious of when you’re not blinking enough and change it.

 The other muscles in your body can take a rest whenever you sit down or lay down or lean against the wall.
 Your eyes, however, never get to rest unless you’re sleeping.
 That’s a lot of time to be working consistently without a break!
 Overworking the eye muscles will lessen their strength resulting in not being able to focus on things up-close.